ashcaz/learning-journal/Revisionsinthecloud.md

 **Local Version Control**
  - lives on your hard disk/computer

- **Distrubuted Version Control (DVCS)**
+ **Distributed Version Control (DVCS)**
- -  uses multple serves to house changes and versions and elminates single server point of failure
+ - uses multiple serves to house changes and versions and eliminates single server point of failure

 **What is Git?**
 * version control system
-* lets mult devs work on same code
+* lets multiple developers work on same code
 * history of changes
-* ability ti veiw, apple, and remove those changes
+* ability to view, apple, and remove those changes
 * keep all project files in one repository

 Git keeps track of what the file looked like at different points in time

 - you use git to take snapshots of your code at points and time
 - git keeps a history of what those snapshots are
-- git has a special label caslled HEAD, which means "You Are Here"
+- git has a special label called HEAD, which means "You Are Here"

 **What is GitHub?**
 - a way to share code with others
 - an online place to store code

-**git + GitHub = Awsome!!!**
+**git + GitHub = Awesome!!!**
 - allows everyone to work on code then sync it up online

 **What is a Repository?**

-- A repo is a collection of files that youve told git ti pay attention to one project one repo
+- A repo is a collection of files that you've told git to pay attention to one project one repo

 ### Git and github with terminal